APonomaryov/Task/ReadMe.txt

   menu item, such as help text to be displayed for the menu item.
 If a user highlights one of the items added by the context menu handler, the handler's IContextMenu::GetCommandString method is called to request a Help text string that will be displayed on the Windows Explorer status bar.
-This method can also be called to request the verb string that is assigned to a command.
-Either ANSI or Unicode verb strings can be requested.
-This example only implements support for the Unicode values of uFlags, because only those have been used in Windows Explorer since Windows 2000.

   IContextMenu::InvokeCommand is called when one of the menu items installed by the context menu extension is selected.
 The context menu performs or